 There are several different avenues that can be used to live and work in the United States.
-One of the main ways that you can immigrate to the U.S. is through your employment or through your own employment credentials.
+One of the main ways that you can immigrate to the U.S. is through securing a work visa.
 In this article, we’ll give an overview of all of the major available work visas as well as opportunities to delve deeper if you find a visa that fits your situation.
 Remember, hiring an immigration attorney can save you from costly rejections or denials in the future.
+Our lawyers secure numerous U.S. work visas for foreign workers every year.
+We make the entire process seamless and quick, schedule a consultation, and excel in your career.

-In order to qualify, you must simply have a specialty position that requires at least a bachelor’s degree (full or part-time) as well as the degree that the job requires.
+In order to qualify for H-1B visa, you must simply have a specialty position that requires at least a bachelor’s degree (full or part-time) as well as the degree that the job requires.
 Compared to some of the other work visas we’ll go over, this is a low barrier to entry.
+Schedule a consultation with our lawyers and learn all about your work visa options.

 In fact, because so many people petition for the H-1B each year, the USCIS instituted an annual cap for how many visas can be issued in any given year.
 However, this cap is not first-come-first-serve.
 The window for filing your petition opens on the first business day in April and usually in just one week, or however long it takes to reach the cap.
 After that, the USCIS randomly selects 85,000 petitions, giving 20,000 to candidates with advanced degrees.